sychd/wooden-dummy/README.md

-# rxjs-code-samples
+# wooden-dummy
-In this repository are covered more or less tricky places of rxjs usage
+In this repository I commit different code snippets, sometimes with descriptions, to get acquainted with different program techniques / libs/ etc. and help others to get into it (I hope so).